Police urge organisers to cancel Armistice weekend protests

 Met Commander Karen Findlay said: “We fully appreciate the national significance of Armistice Day.
 Thousands of officers will be deployed in an extensive security operation and we will use all powers and tactics at our disposal to ensure that anyone intent on disrupting it will not succeed.”

-Home Secretary Suella Braverman chaired a meeting on Monday morning to discuss police plans for protests over the next few months, including the potential risk of further escalation.
+The Home Secretary chaired a meeting on Monday morning to discuss police plans for protests over the next few months, including the potential risk of further escalation.

 Attendees included senior Met leaders and representatives from the National Police Chiefs’ Council, the Ministry of Justice and the Ministry of Defence, according to the Home Office.